 - Sensitivity to light, sound and smells

-Additional signs in some kids
+Additional signs of migraine in some kids

 - Mood changes

 - Dilated pupils

 Dr. Doll recommends first discussing your child’s symptoms with your pediatrician.
 Usually, there are simple lifestyle changes that can be made to avoid migraine triggers in kids.
 Over-the-counter medications also can help when used sparingly.
 For more frequent or severe migraines, a referral to a child neurologist may be needed.

 Until you learn what triggers a migraine, it’s best to keep a diary or journal of activities, food, sleep and when migraines occur so you can determine what causes them.
 Then, work to ensure your child: